fallahn/xygine/tutorial/part_5/readme.md

 xygine, although the format of the text file is the same `xy::ConfigFile` format used by all xygine description files, such as particle systems.
-More about the `xy::ConfigFile` format can be found in the documentation, but for now know that the `.spt` file contains information about the image source, sprite names from which it is composed, sub-regions describing the area of the atlas used by a specific sprite, as well as having the option to describe animation data used by animated sprites.
+More about the `xy::ConfigFile` format can be found in the documentation, but for now know that the `.spt` file contains information about the image source, sprite names from which the image is composed, sub-regions describing the area of the atlas used by a specific sprite, as well as having the option to describe animation data used by animated sprites.
 This system allows easy editing of sprite data externally from xygine, without having to recompile the game each time an